 B) To get sales on Shopify, you need a strategic traffic plan to bring customers to your shop.
 You will need to learn how to market your products online using free social media traffic or paid ads.

-Question #5: How important is for you to have control?
+05 – Question to consider: How important is it for you to have self-control?

 This is a tricky question to answer but an important one to ask.
 You must follow Etsy’s rules when you choose to sell on their platform.
-You may get rewarded with a better ranking if you do what they say, but you may also be punished for not following their policies.
-Etsy can shut your store down, and you have no control over it.
-Yes, it is scary, but let me remind you that this can happen also with Instagram, TikTok, Facebook, and Amazon.
-Any platform which is not yours comes with perks and risks.
-The question is:
+You may get rewarded with a better ranking if you do what they say, but you can also get punished for not following their policies (i.e. them shutting down your store).

 A) Are you willing to take a chance, and will you follow their rules?
-If the answer is yes, 1 poing for Etsy and 0 for Shopify.
+If the answer is yes, another point for Etsy.

 B) Are you absolutely terrified of not having complete control over your shop?
 And are you willing to do everything we mentioned above to make Shopify work for you?
-Then 1 point for Shopify and 0 for Etsy.
+Then another point for Shopify.